mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

 ### Plan Phase
 - Review `iteration-summary.md` and `docs-state-backend.md`.
 - Add a **plan block** at the top of `iteration-summary.md`:
+  - Define tasks
-  - Define tasks (e.g., “Complete XML docs for Configuration namespace”, “Document Configuration namespace overview”).
+    - “Complete XML docs for Configuration namespace”
+    - “Document Configuration namespace overview”
+    - Add other documentation tasks as needed.
   - Reference related files and folders.

 ### Execution Phase